How to Install Windows Server 2016 and Hyper-V on the Vault

 Enable Hyper-V

-Hyper-V is included in the Server 2016 distribution but it is not enabled by default.
+Hyper-V is included in the Windows Server distribution but it is not enabled by default.
 To enable Hyper-V:

 • Select the Windows icon in the lower left corner and type “Turn Windows features on or off”